sedostheatre/sedos.co.uk/input/about/join-us.md

 To make sure our members stay at the top of their game, we regularly offer professional-standard performance workshops to improve their skills across the board.

+**Our commitment to diversity**

+Sedos is a founder member of London Drama Societies, which commits each member society to the following statement:

+“Collectively, we commit to take constant steps to be more inclusive and attract members and audiences reflecting London’s diversity.“We will identify and remove barriers to create a safe and inclusive environment.
+We want everyone to feel empowered to participate, on stage or off.
+We want stories to be told authentically.”

 **Member benefits**

 * Reduced ticket prices on all Sedos shows